nurmister/YTTranscriber/README.md

 As stated within the scripts, you will need an OpenAI API key to run 01 and 02.
 You will also need to know how to work with Python and what `pip install yt_dlp ffmpeg-python openai==1.48 tqdm` means.
 If you sufficiently desire, raise an [issue](https://github.com/nurmister/YTTranscriber/issues) and I can probably help you solve technical issues.

 If you've found this repository, these are probably trivialities.
 In case you wish to contribute to this small project, I would appreciate a pull request integrating [a local copy of Whisper](https://github.com/openai/whisper) into 01.
 While summarization (more correctly, chat completion) API calls are cheap, Whisper isn't really.
+The API also accepts audio of only 25 MB (which equates to about two hours at 32 kbps) with the efficient Ogg format downloaded by 00.